vitalif/FeedOnFeeds/README.md

 * Very simple CSS-based mobile view
 * Tables are using InnoDB, UTF-8 encoding, and foreign keys
 * Code is cleaned of PHP warnings/notices and compatible with PHP 5.4+
+* PHP mysqli extension is used instead of deprecated mysql

 TODO
 ----